FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R1

-Hello friends and welcome to the fourth part of tutorial on 'Version Control wit
+Hello friends and welcome to the fourth part of tutorial on 'Version Control with hg'.

 ..
 L2